Firdous Azim: Career

 Azim worked at the University of Dhaka till becoming a full professor in the English Department.
 She joined BRAC University in July 2004.

 Azim published her book, The Colonial Rise of the Novel, in 1993 through Routledge.
 The books examines 18th century novels through feminist and post colonial lenses.
-In June 1994 she published “Lost in India: The Stories of Kim and Gora" in the journal of the Bangla Academy with Professor Kashinath Roy of the University of Dhaka.
+In June 1994 she published "Lost in India: The Stories of Kim and Gora" in the journal of the Bangla Academy with Professor Kashinath Roy of the University of Dhaka.

-In 1996, Azim edited the, along with Niaz Zaman, Infinite Variety: Women in Society and Literature through The University Press Limited.
+In 1996, Azim edited, along with Niaz Zaman, Infinite Variety: Women in Society and Literature through The University Press Limited.

 Azim, along with Niaz Zaman, edited Different Perspectives: Women Writing in Bangladesh in 1998.

 Azim presented her paper, Feminist Struggles in Bangladesh in Creating Collective/Doing Transnational Politics at the European Social Forum, on 16 November 2004 and this paper was later published in the Feminist Review in July 2005.

 Azim wrote Women and religion in Bangladesh: new paths for Open Democracy on 19 December 2007.
 In March 2008, she moderated a discussion on Stories of Change documentary.

 Azim moderated a session of the 2012 Hay Festival.
 She spoke in the Commonwealth Writers Conversation: The Untold Story session of the 2013 Hay Festival.
 In March 2013, Azim edited Complex Terrains: Islam, Culture and Women in Asia for Routledge.

 Azim hosted a panel at the 2014 Hay Festival in which she spoke with Zia Haider Rahman about his new novel, In the Light of What We Know.
 In 2015, she taught at the Umea Centre for Gender Studies in Umeå University.